About the Author

 How to Fix "Can't format to FAT32" on Windows 10/11?

-Here's how format USB to FAT32 with EaseUS USB FAT32 formatter:
+Here's how to format USB to FAT32 with EaseUS USB FAT32 formatter:

 Step 1.
 Select the USB drive to format.